anaganisk/fxfloorboard-code/packager/readme.txt

 opening each bank node should request patch names (while 'connected'). preset patches may not be accessable.

 patch rename by doubleclicking name display panel.

-Note*** a second pre-amp is visable but not implimented, it is just a space saver object (just ignore it).

 my wish list:  find temp buffer individual write address, the bulk one is too slow for patch tweaking.
 	        user patch change works one single click of patch tree item.